nishgowda/ai_shakespeare/README.md

  $ python3 shakespare.py
 ```

-After training the model, it should save in the *output* directory.
+After training the model, it should save in the *models* directory.

 ## Generating output
 Once the model is saved, you can now run it to produce **Shakespearian** writing!